miladyboy/wingman/tasks/Tasks.md

 - [x] Add running the E2E tests to the git push *code-quality*
 - [x] Register for the apple store
 - [x] The mobile icon for new chat should be the same in the sidebar as in the top right.
+- [x] Make it so that users can suspend their membership.
+- [x] Call less attention to the logout button.
+Hide it behind a settings button maybe.